patelpb96/GizmoElementTracers/README.md

 * get/plot rates of supernovae and stellar winds, stellar mass loss, overall abundance yields, as used in Gizmo

 ## gizmo_track.py
-* track particles across snapshots
+* track star and gas particles across snapshots

 ## gizmo_yield.py
 * get/plot information about nucleosynthetic yields, as used in Gizmo

 ## gizmo_tutorial.ipynb
-* ipython/jupyter notebook tutorial for using this package and reading particles from snapshots
+* jupyter notebook tutorial for using this package

 ---